mitchcapper/LogCatch/README.md

 This is written in tcl/tk.

 Features:
 - Context colored log lines.
-Logtype detection enhances filtering including: time, threadtime, brief, process, eclipse, and studio logs
+Logtype detection enhances filtering including: time, threadtime, brief, process, eclipse, keyword based, python logs (and other log formats that have severity as the 2nd or 3rd 'word' in the log line), and studio logs
 - Filtering by keywords.
 This is done by awk regular expression like awk '/key|word/ {print}'
 - Key word/Term Searching/navigating and highlighting (up to 9 highlight/searches at once)
 - Saving all or part of log files after filtering